-A. Depending on the process involved, arranged marriages aren't necessarily wrong from a biblical standpoint.
-Arranged marriages are the custom of some cultures and peoples such as in India as you described.
+ANSWER: Depending on the process involved, arranged marriages are not necessarily wrong from the standpoint of the Bible.
+They are the custom of some cultures and peoples such as in India as you described.
 If the process involves marriage to someone who is completely a stranger, the chances of a happy marriage are diminished.

 To consider marrying someone, it is important to get to know what they are like.
 Is their personality compatible with yours?
 Do you enjoy their company and just being around them?
 Do you have common interests?
 To get to know a person involves spending a good deal of time with that person, a process known in the United States and elsewhere as dating.
-However, dating should not involve having sexual relations as is common in many countries and the U.S.A.
-The Bible condemns such sexual relations as fornication or sexual immorality:
+However, dating should not involve having sexual relations as is common in many countries and the United States of America.
+The Bible condemns such sexual relations as fornication or sexual immorality.

-A Godly marriage is a love relationship as shown in the New Testament book of Ephesians:
+A Godly marriage is a love relationship as shown in the New Testament book of Ephesians chapter 5.